-Yes, Malachi does say to bring the whole tithe into the storehouse and God will poor out a blessing, but a storehouse is a place for storing food, not money, and religion has changed the verses meaning in hopes to make you think God has a special deal to ‘pay us back’.
+Yes, Malachi does say to bring the whole tithe into the storehouse and God will pour out a blessing, but a storehouse is a place for storing food, not money, and religion has changed the verse meaning in hopes to make you think God has a special deal to ‘pay us back’.
 The truth is God is not a needy God and He does not need our money to spread the gospel, and He’s not testing our faith by our tithes.

-Tithing was a system that existed under law and at a time when priests did not own property or draw paychecks (unlike the modern priest).
-The new testament tithes we see were BEFORE the cross and therefore under the Old Covenant law, and moreover we don’t see them tithing money, but rather mint, dill, and cumin.
+Tithing was a system that existed under the law and at a time when priests did not own property or draw paychecks (unlike the modern priest).
+The new testament tithes we see were BEFORE the cross and therefore under the Old Covenant law, and moreover, we don’t see them tithing money, but rather mint, dill, and cumin.
 This teaching is not saying ‘don’t give’, but rather it is teaching that God wants you to give freely, and the fact is you can trust your new heart and God’s Spirit in you, regardless of that amount being 1% or 20%.

 Lastly, we never see a single verse whereby Gentiles (non-Jews) were commanded to tithe.
 Why?
 Because the law was for Jewish people only.
 Romans 2:14 tells us “Indeed, when Gentiles, who do not have the law, do by nature things required by the law, they are a law for themselves, even though they do not have the law.